GiuliaGronchi/FarParcels/README.md

 - output time-interval

-Then you can run _FarParcels.ipynb_ and see all these things happening!
+Then, you can run _FarParcels.ipynb_ and see the following steps going on:

 1 - define output folder & import ocean currents data ( on native C grid ) from local directory, which defines a FieldSet, together with the sub-grid diffusion constants Kv and Kh